-- a.
-Soil Samples - (1) Soil samples obtained during closure of a used oil tank are to be inspected for signs of staining or discoloration.
-If the tank appears to have discharged or if soil contaminated or saturated with used oil is identified and remains on-site, a sample that represents the location believed to be most likely to have contamination must be analyzed for all parameters specified for used oil in Table D of Chapter 62-780, F.A.C. - (2) If soil visually stained or saturated with used oil is identified and excavated, at least one sample is to be obtained from the bottom of the excavation if the water table was not reached and at least one sample is to be obtained from the wall of the excavation at an equivalent depth of the soil visually stained or saturated with used oil that was removed, and analyzed for those contaminants detected in the sample collected from the most visibly stained area or during preburn analyses.
+- (1) Soil samples obtained during closure of a used oil tank are to be inspected for signs of staining or discoloration.
+If the tank appears to have discharged or if soil contaminated or saturated with used oil is identified and remains on-site, a sample that represents the location believed to be most likely to have contamination must be analyzed for all parameters specified for used oil in Table D of Chapter 62-780, F.A.C. - (2) If soil visually stained or saturated with used oil is identified and excavated, at least one sample is to be obtained from the bottom of the excavation if the water table was not reached and at least one sample is to be obtained from the wall of the excavation at an equivalent depth of the soil visually stained or saturated with used oil that was removed, and analyzed for those contaminants detected in the sample collected from the most visibly stained area or during pre-burn analyses. - (3) DEP Standard Operating Procedures pursuant to Rule 62-160.800, F.A.C., provide guidance for soil sampling.

 Groundwater samples must be analyzed for all parameters specified for used oil in Table D of Chapter 62-780, F.A.C.
+DEP Standard Operating Procedures pursuant to Rule 62-160.800, F.A.C., provide guidance for groundwater sampling.